 For those who share our political point of view, we hope that our more political posts and Facebook updates will give you food for thought and will inspire some political action on your part.
 As Mother Teresa reminded us, “We ourselves feel that what we are doing is just a drop in the ocean.
 But the ocean would be less because of that missing drop.”

 It has been said that Benjamin Franklin, one of our Founding Fathers and drafter of the Declaration of Independence and the Constitution of the United States of America, believed these documents could sustain our republic for two hundred years.
 We have exceeded that time period now and, I believe, that for those of us born in the Baby Scoop era and later, this is the most calamitous time we have ever lived through.
 It reminds one of the purported and oft-repeated Chinese curse which says, “May you live in interesting times.”
-Well, I would say we are living through a time when no one can afford to ignore the current political realities in the country; to do so would be at your peril.
+Well, I would say we are living through a time when no one can afford to ignore the current political realities in the country; you would do so at your peril.

 Despite the best efforts of the closed adoption era to deny me any knowledge of my blood heritage, I was able to learn my entire biological background on both sides.
 And I discovered that I am a daughter of the American Revolution.
 One of my ancestors was paid for patriotic services rendered to the cause of forming what was intended to be, despite its many missteps, a great nation.